Acts 25: Paul appeals to Caesar (verses 1–12)

-"(Porcius) Festus": the procurator of Judea succeeding Antonius Felix.
-His exact time in office is not known, with the earliest proposed date for the start of his term c.
-AD 55–6, while the latest is AD 61, but most scholars opt for a date between 58 and 60, based on a change in the provincial coinage of Judaea attested for Nero's fifth year points to AD 59.

-Agrippa and Bernice (25:13—27)
+Agrippa and Bernice (verses 13–27)

 Paul was almost set for the last journey to Rome as Festus has agreed to transfer his case to Rome (verse 12), but Paul had one more chance to make a defence of his case before the Jewish king Herod Agrippa II and his sister Bernice (verse 13), on the occasion of Agrippa's visit to Festus, and Festus's need of the king's expertise in drafting his report on the case (verse 27).
 Josephus records that Agrippa II (the son of Herod Agrippa I in Acts 12; Josephus, Jewish War, 2.247, 252) was a 'significant power-broker, both with Rome and with the Jewish community worldwide' (Jewish War, 2.245, Antiquities 20.135), acting as spokesperson for a Jewish delegation in Rome a few years earlier, and has a good relationship with Tiberius Julius Alexander, the prefecture of Egypt (Josephus, Jewish War, 2.309), who was a previous procurator of Judea and Bernice's brother-in-law.
 Bernice was the sister of Agrippa (and also of Drusilla, Felix's wife), currently a widow living at her brother's court (Josephus, Antiquities 20.145) and taking an active part in Jewish affairs (Josephus, Jewish War, 2.344).
-The Roman failure to find a case against Paul (25:14—27) and Paul's own self-defence (26:1—29) before Agrippa II are set to 'demonstrate the fulfilment of the prophecy that Paul would have to testify "before kings" (Acts 9:15)'.
+The Roman failure to find a case against Paul (verses 14—27) and Paul's own self-defence (26:1—29) before Agrippa II are set to 'demonstrate the fulfilment of the prophecy that Paul would have to testify "before kings" (Acts 9:15)'.